stefanofa/awesome/TOPICS.md

 ## ide-integration

-*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI
+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The coding agent built for the web. stagewise is a purpose-built browser for developers with a coding agent built right in.

 ## ide-plugin

-*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI
+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The coding agent built for the web. stagewise is a purpose-built browser for developers with a coding agent built right in.

 ## vs-code

-*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI
+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The coding agent built for the web. stagewise is a purpose-built browser for developers with a coding agent built right in.

 ## web-development

-*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI
+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The coding agent built for the web. stagewise is a purpose-built browser for developers with a coding agent built right in.

 *   [expressive-code/expressive-code](https://github.com/expressive-code/expressive-code) - A text marking & annotation engine for presenting source code on the web.